 From its beginning the Driskill has bragged of its satisfied visitors.
-Walter P. Stuart of Dallas was so impressed with Crystal Ballroom was the inthe service when he visited the hotel on his wedding trip in 1895 Panels and draperies in the that he wanted to return on his golden anniversary.
+Walter P. Stuart of Dallas was so impressed with Crystal Ballroom was the inthe service when he visited the that he wanted to return on his golden anniversary.
 A postcard request for a room was returned with an apology; a convention had taken over the hotel for the period desired, and there was no room available.